HPCE/hpce-2018-cw3/readme.md

     time (bin/make_world | bin/step_world 0.1 1 > /dev/null)
 	time (bin/make_world | bin/$USER/step_world_v3_opencl 0.1 1 > /dev/null)

-You will probably find that the opencl version is slower, probably by a large amount.
+You _may_ find that the opencl version is slower, possibly by a large amount.
 This can be attributed to the balance between two factors: